 Potentially Vegetarian/Vegan Dishes

 Below you’ll find information about Korean dishes that can be found in both vegetarian and non-vegetarian varieties.
-In some cases, a dish might be vegetarian at one restaurant and non-vegetarian at others.
+In some cases, a dish might be vegetarian at one restaurant and non-vegetarian at another.
 In other cases, a restaurant might offer vegetarian and non-vegetarian variations of a dish on the same menu.

 Cheonggukjang (청국장)